-4.3 Market module for young animals
+4.4 Market module for young animals

 The market module for young animals ensures closed balances for piglets, calves etc. at European level.
 The individual regional models may sell or buy young animals in unlimited quantities at fixed prices during each iteration.
 The market module must hence generate prices which lead to an equilibration of regions with excess demand and such with excess supply of young animals.

 The first trials were based on a simple algorithm which was changing prices as a function of excess demand or supply at European level.
 However, especially due to the high interdependencies inside the cattle chain, there are important cross-price effects, which could not be sorted out with a simple approach.
 That left the team with two possible competitors: a kind of multi-commodity model for young animals, where the parameters would need to be estimated from simulation experiments with the regional supply models, or a framework building directly on the regional programming models.
-The latter seemed more promising, despite the fact it is computationally infeasible to link all regional models simultaneously.
+For years, the latter one was active: it required computationally expensive aggregation of the regional constraint matrices to national ones and a calibration of the national models based on PMP.
+These were then linked together and solved, and the marginal values of the market clearing equations for young animals were exploited to derive price changes.